The Kay Report

 If you don’t fancy the party lifestyle, Koh San Road still offers a place to relax with a nice cold bottle of Chang, while taking in LIVE music at one of the many bars, or to play a round of pool.

 It’s also a great place to snag good deals.
 Everything from various beach items, to hand made jewelry, to ‘I heart Bangkok shirts’, to carved Buddha and elephant statues; or basically any Buddha and elephant item, you will find here.
 Don’t forget to put your bargaining skills to use.
-I honestly feel as though the locals enjoy the price beat back and forth and make a fun game out of it.
-With inflated prices for items in comparison to that of other streets in Bangkok, don’t feel shy to negotiate.
+I honestly feel as though the locals enjoy the price beat back and forth and make a fun game out of it, so don’t feel shy to negotiate.

 If I had to recommend one bar to have a drink at, it would be Roof Bar.
 The name is self explanatory.
 It’s a lively place right at the heart of Khao San Road, that hosts amazing live acoustic sessions of great classic songs.
 It can get pretty chaotic inside, jam packed with backpackers, most drunk and wanting to dance or to sing along.
 There wasn’t much room to go out on the balcony to enjoy the view, however it is still a great place to have a few cold ones and make new friends.